-Having complimentary management systems allows organizations to anticipate, adapt and respond to the risks and opportunities created by the highly competitive, innovative built environment sector.
-This provides organizations, large and small, with the resiliency and agility needed to thrive whether in global or local markets.
+Having complimentary management systems allows organizations to anticipate, adapt and respond to the risks and opportunities created.
+This provides organizations, large and small, with the resilience and agility needed to thrive in global markets.

-ISO 45001 Occupational health and safety management for the built environment
+ISO 45001 Occupational health and safety management for hospitals and healthcare